-The Infant-Parent Mental Health Postgraduate Fellowship/Certificate Program at the University of Massachusetts, Boston is a part-time post-graduate program consisting of 12 intensive, interactive three-day weekends, meeting every other month (Jan.
-Mar, May, July, Sept, Nov.) over the course of two years.
-Our highly accomplished Fellows join us from various states and countries, representing a multitude of professional disciplines making their experience that much richer and diverse.
+The Infant-Parent Mental Health Postgraduate Fellowship/Certificate Program at the University of Massachusetts Boston is a part-time post-graduate program consisting of 12 intensive, interactive three-day weekends, meeting every other month (January, March, May, July, September, November) over the course of two years.
+Our highly accomplished fellows join us from various states and countries, representing a multitude of professional disciplines making their experience that much richer and diverse.

 Join our highly acclaimed program advancing the quality of mental health services for infants and young children in the context of their earliest relationships.
 Fellows have the opportunity to learn directly from world luminaries, including Chief Faculty Ed Tronick, T. Berry Brazelton, Dan Siegel, Bruce Perry, Charles Zeanah, Joy Osofsky, Kevin Nugent, Beatrice Beebe, George Downing, Peter Fonagy, and many more.

 Comprehensive training (over 260 hours of direct classroom learning) in infant and early childhood mental health (Birth to Six), research, theory, assessment, and interventions, including:

 - Neurodevelopment models of risk and resilience, effects of trauma on early relationships and early brain development